nathaniel-hudson/nathaniel-hudson.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: A brief introduction. # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: prof_pic_2025.jpg
   image_cicular: false # crops the image to make it circular
   address: >
     <p>228E Stuart Building</p>